myENA/consul-backinator/README.md

 Flexible Consul KV pair backup and restore tool with a few unique features.
 This was written for and tested in a production environment.

+## Note
+There was a breaking change in the operation of this tool on May 09, 2016 when the different operations were broken out into sub commands to simplify the flag listing.

 ## Key Features

 * Written in Golang using the official Consul API